 But I’m telling you it’s worth doing, cause this salmon salad will not only fill you up, but leave you feeling energized and pleased!
 You can also eat it cold.

 Actually they say salmon is a food that should be eaten pretty regularly.
 It’s packed full of omega 3 and polyunsaturated fats – which can help lower your cholesterol levels and the risk of heart disease.
 Those fats are crucial for our bodies and can only be acquired through food like salmon.

 Just knowing that, I’m going to try and see ways I can incorporate salmon into my diet.
 Considering salmon can be be baked, grilled, fried, or smoked, there are quite a few options of dishes to choose from!

 Salmon fillets are seasoned with salt and pepper and baked to perfection.
 Placed over a bed of greens, tomatoes and onions are quickly pickled in balsamic vinegar and that sauce is used as the homemade salad dressing.

 Some like to use Dijon mustard and other seasonings in the dressing, but honestly since the balsamic vinegar is reduced a little in this recipe, it doesn’t need anymore zing and tang.
 It has both the acidity and sweet elements we love in a salad by being basic.

 If desired, you can drizzle a really good olive oil over the salad.
 See my notes below on making sure you are a using a good olive and not just a subpar one.

 You can also skip this dressing and use a balsamic glaze, if you choose.

 If you loved this salmon recipe, check out these other easy salad recipes:

-Remove from skillet and top with balsamic onions and tomatoes.
-Serve with herbed chevre bread if desired.
+- Remove from skillet and top with balsamic onions and tomatoes.
+Serve with herbed chevre bread or just crumbled chevre or goat cheese over the salad, if desired.
 Enjoy!